 Today I want to invite you to visit one of the main magic schools in the FTD with me.
-Since the blueprint of the FTD supports magic there are schools for magicians.
+Since the blueprint of the Fairy Tale Dimension supports magic there are schools for magicians.
 In this school all kinds of young beings are taught magic.
 They come from all over the dimension and must have a big talent for magic.

 I picture this school a little bit like Hogwarts in the Harry Potter stories by JK Rawlings albeit much smaller.
 The main building looks like an old castle.
 Its rooms exude a warm feeling.
 The school with its surrounding buildings and the village that is scattered around it is hidden by spells and magic to keep the students safe.
-This makes it quite hard to find.
-This place is one of my favourite spots in the FTD.
+This makes it quite hard to find just like the home of the ring bearer.
+This place is one of my favourite spots in the Fairy Tale Dimension.

 A group of friends and me have visited the school together regularly.
 The headmaster is a gnarled old tree.
-He looks a bit like the picture at the beginning of this blog post.
+He looks a bit like the picture at the beginning of this post.
 He is more than three meters tall and quite agile.
 He can walk fast on his root-feet and uses his branches as limbs and hands.
-By now I see him as a friend.
+He is one of the Big Seven Magicians and I call him a friend.

-When we visited there we were given magic lessons.
+When we visit the school we are given magic lessons.
 So cool!
 We had to learn the hard way that in this dimension it also takes practise to acquire skills.
-We had so much fun.
+We had so much fun!
 At the beginning we got separate cubicles in the beginners rooms.
 These rooms are fortified and spells help to contain the consequences of magic gone wrong.
 Otherwise it would be too dangerous for everybody.

 Another time the old living tree magician gave each of us a magical object that we should connect with and figure out what qualities the objects had.
 After we each experimented with our object we shared our findings in the group and the tree teacher was adding qualities we did not discover.
 There was a golden watch that could alter time in different ways, binoculars that helped to find lost people, a carpet that could fly and felt very much alive: This carpet surely belongs to the Aladdin fairy tale.